 Look for lesser known deductions

 Did you spend a lot at the doctor this year?
 Were you hospitalized at any point?
-If your out-of-pocket medical expenses amounted to more than 10 percent of your adjusted gross income, include them in your deductions.
+If your out-of-pocket medical expenses amounted to more than 7.5% of your adjusted gross income, include them in your itemized deductions.
+Other common expenses to itemize include some portion of state taxes and interest paid on your mortgage.
+Remember that itemizing is only worth it if the total amount you would itemize is greater than this year’s standard deduction.

 Find and organize receipts

 Gather and organize your receipts now, so they’re ready when you visit your tax preparer.
 If you don’t have a filing system for your tax records, start one.
-Having all your tax records organized is a real time-saver come tax prep time.
-Plus, the IRS typically requires you to keep tax records for at least three years unless your tax preparer suggests otherwise.
+Having all your tax records organized is a real timesaver come tax prep time.
+Make sure you get every credit and deduction that is coming your way!
+(Plus, the IRS typically requires you to keep tax records for at least three years unless your tax preparer suggests otherwise.)

 Decide how you’ll file your taxes

 You could prepare your taxes on your own or seek help from a professional.
-Either way, LGFCU can help.
-If you like doing taxes yourself, you can get a special discount using TurboTax online.
+If you like doing taxes yourself, members can get a special discount using TurboTax® online.
 If you prefer to leave it to the professionals, there’s low-cost tax help available at your nearest branch.